yigitsever/Evaluating-Dictionary-Alignment/README.md

 ## Quick Demo

-`demo.sh` is included, downloads data for 2 languages.
+`demo.sh` is included, downloads data for 2 languages and runs WMD (Word Mover's Distance) and SNK (Sinkhorn Distance) methods in matching and retrieval paradigms.

 ```bash
 ./demo.sh